Westside Atlanta Charter School

 - Demonstrate content knowledge and pedagogy including planning and developing student-centered instructional activities that result in authentic, real-world applications of knowledge.

-- Demonstrate skill in planning differentiated learning activities based on the diverse instructional needs of students and the Common Core Georgia Performance State Standards, and Georgia Performance Standards goals and objectives.
+- Demonstrate skill in planning differentiated learning activities based on the diverse instructional needs of students and the Georgia Performance Standards.

 - Demonstrate skill in planning instructional units by using appropriate instructional resources including design thinking, textbooks, manipulative aids, models, instructional technology, online resources, and others.

 - Demonstrate knowledge of how to structure content by planning activities that progress from simple to complex and are connected in vertical and horizontal alignment.